-- We did not increase the base salaries for any NEOs in 2020. - Outperformance of annual revenue versus budget allowed for a larger cash bonus pool for annual bonuses to all employees, which was taken into account in awarding bonuses to the NEOs (other than the Chief Executive Officer and President). - The Chief Executive Officer and President received their maximum annual bonus payouts at 200% of target based on the Company's achievement of rigorous, specified financial goals for 2020 tied to EBITDA margin and revenue growth. - EBITDA growth and revenue growth targets for 2020 performance were achieved with respect to outstanding pre-IPO option grants with performance-based vesting features. - In February 2021, the Company confirmed the achievement of the maximum "performance modifier" (described further below) applicable to performance-based restricted stock units granted in 2020 based on Company performance during fiscal year 2020, which will result in the maximum payouts under those awards at the time of settlement. - We granted a combination of performance-based and service-based restricted stock units to our executives, with 50% of the total award being performance-based units.
+- Outperformance of annual revenue versus budget allowed for a larger cash bonus pool for annual bonuses to all employees, which was taken into account in awarding bonuses to the NEOs (other than the Chief Executive Officer and President). - The Chief Executive Officer and President received their maximum annual bonus payouts at 225% of target based on the Company's achievement of rigorous, specified financial goals for 2021 tied to EBITDA margin and revenue growth. - EBITDA growth and revenue growth targets for 2021 performance were achieved with respect to outstanding pre-IPO option grants with performance-based vesting features. - In February 2022, the Company confirmed the achievement of the maximum "performance modifier" (described further below) applicable to performance-based restricted stock units granted in 2021 based on Company performance during fiscal year 2021, which will result in the maximum payouts under those awards at the time of settlement. - We granted a combination of performance-based and service-based restricted stock units to our executives, (excluding our newly hired CFO who received special equity grants in connection with her hire, described further below).